-All About Flower Moon 2023 — What It Is and How It Affects the Zodiacs
+All about flower moon 2023 — what it is and how it affects the zodiacs

 When to watch the flower moon and why it is important

-The moon is expected to reach its peak illumination on 5 May 2023, at 11:04 pm IST (17:34 GMT or 01:34 p.m.
+The moon is expected to reach its peak illumination on 6 May 2023, at 1:34 am SGT (17:34 GMT or 01:34 p.m.
 EDT).
-Therefore, heading out under a dark clear sky on the night of 4 May and the early hours of the following day can offer a clear sighting.
+Therefore, heading out under a dark clear sky on the night of 5 May and the early hours of the following day can offer a clear sighting.
 Although the full moon is expected to be positioned in the Libra constellation during this time, it is the full moon in Scorpio (the eighth sign in the lunar cycle).

 This is the fifth full moon of 2023, and the second one in spring as well as after the vernal equinox.
 In the northern hemisphere, the vernal equinox ushers in the astronomical spring season and marks the end of astronomical winter.